 Lyndall Gordon is the prize-winning author of six biographies, including The Imperfect Life of T. S. Eliot; Virginia Woolf: A Writer’s Life; Vindication: A Life of Mary Wollstonecraft; and Lives Like Loaded Guns: Emily Dickinson and Her Family’s Feuds.
 In 2014 Virago published the memoir of her own life, Divided Lives: Dreams of a Mother…

-Linda Grant is a novelist and journalist.
-She won the Orange Prize for Fiction in 2000 and the Lettre Ulysses Prize for Literary Reportage in 2006, and was shortlisted for the Man Booker in 2008 for The Clothes on Their Backs.
-Her most recent novel is We Had it So Good.
+Linda Grant is author of five non-fiction books and seven novels.
+She won the Orange Prize for Fiction in 2000 and the Lettre Ulysses Prize for Literary Reportage in 2006.
+The Clothes on Their Backs was shortlisted for the Man Booker Prize in 2008 and went on to win the South Bank Show Award.
+The…

 Yasmin Hai is a current affairs journalist and documentary producer/director.
 She is the author of The Making of Mr Hai’s Daughter: Becoming British.